bioconda/bioconda-recipes/recipes/gromacs_mpi/README.md

 This recipe is for the MPI enabled version of GROMACS.
-For the non MPI enebaled version, use the GROMACS package.
+For the non MPI enabled version, use the GROMACS package.

 GROMACS versions are released in series, so we maintain one recipe folder for each major version.